 A reference LLM (either close or open) can be deployed silently by a third party to power an application.
 So, we propose a new task, BBIV, of detecting the usage of an LLM in a third-party application, which is critical for assessing compliance.

-Question: Does this third-party application use our reference LLM?
+Question: Does this use our ?

 To solve the BBIV problem, we propose a novel method, TRAP, that uses tuned prompt suffixes to reliably force a specific LLM to answer in a pre-defined way.